atrac17/Integer_Video_Modes/README.md

 ![logo](https://user-images.githubusercontent.com/32810066/128452226-e23e1552-abb7-434b-92e1-b4b35a23a5af.png)

-# Repository Information
+# Repository information

-- This repository contains custom video modes for use with MiSTer FPGA cores.
+- This pre-release repository contains custom video modes for use with MiSTer FPGA cores.

 - This project has been ongoing for over seven months.
 I'd like to take a moment to thank those who have supported it.

+- In the future, I will provide compatibility modes for the custom video modes below.
+This may resolve the issues with certain Samsung and Sony displays.

+- Due to time constraints, I will periodically update the video modes available for FPGA cores from their respective repositories once this enters a public release.

+- Like the rest of this repository, all of this documentation is a work in progress.
+Feel free to contribute to documentation improvements by sending me a pull request.

-## What are these for?
+# What are these for?

 - MiSTer provides only two standard ways to scale the image up to a high-resolution modern display, and each way has its problems: